 The topol_link.Voronoi_solidangle item designates the solid angle of an interatomic contact A-X, which corresponds to a common face of the Voronoi polyhedra of A and X atoms (Blatov, 2004; Fig. 1).

 Figure 1: The solid angle of the shaded Voronoi polyhedron face in the body-centered cubic lattice is equal to the shaded segment of the unit sphere being cut off by the pyramid with the Voronoi polyhedron atom A at the vertex and the face in the base.
 The shaded face is shared between Voronoi polyhedra of A and X atoms and corresponds to the bond A-X.

-Since edges of the underlying net can correspond not only to bonds between atoms, but also to complex polyatomic links (bridging atoms, ligands, clusters) the category TOPOL_REPRES_EDGE is introduced, whose items describe the composition of an edge specified by the _topol_repres_edge.id item:
+TOPOL_REPRES_EDGEWhen a link of the underlying net corresponds to a briding atom or a complex polyatomic bridge (a ligand, or cluster, for example), the category TOPOL_REPRES_EDGE describes the chemical composition of that link, identified by the _topol_repres_edge.id item:

 _topol_repres_edge.id